 The entire campaign is interacting with the denizens of this macabre land with the goal of killing Strahd and escaping the cursed land.
 It’s gothic horror, so the tone is more dour than the standard D&D fare.

 I want to focus on some of the things Strahd does really, really well, and a couple that it fails on, in order to frame its popularity in 5e.

 The introduction to this campaign – The Death House – is excellent.
 Horror is magnified by the PCs’ low level, and the descriptions and ambiance hasn’t begun to grow tiring since everything is new.
 The whole thing feels tense from start to finish.
-It’s available for free.
+It’s available for free from Wizards of the Coast.
 You should download it and run it if you need a low-level horror one- or two-shot.

 Ironically, this section is also the most devoid of read-aloud text, which I rail against later on.

 Great: The World is Alive in the Land of the Dead

 Strahd is, somewhat notoriously, a sandbox adventure.
 The term sandbox is thrown around a lot, and I want to clarify why this one is good.